-“This forum is intended to show the agricultural sector in all its and diversity.
+“This forum is intended to show the agricultural sector in all its facets and diversity.
 The government’s ambition for the sector is the attainment of a modern, sustainable and technology-driven agriculture with active value chains leading to food security and a strong, inclusive economy, “the minister said.

 Technologies for agricultural transformation